Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Experiments

-We compare \texttt{DIPPER} with \texttt{DIPPER-No-V, HAC, RAPS, HIER} baselines on average lower level Q function values for the subgoals predicted by the higher level policy.
-High Q-values imply that the lower-level policy expects high returns for the predicted subgoals.
-Such subgoals are feasible and induce optimal lower primitive goal reaching behavior.
-As seen in Figure~\ref{fig:non_st_q_ablation}, \texttt{DIPPER} consistently leads to large Q-function values, which validates that \texttt{DIPPER} produces high-reward inducing and feasible subgoals, directly addressing both (\textbf{(C1)}) and (\textbf{(C2)}).
+\textbf{Lower Q-Function Metric.} Here, we compare \texttt{DIPPER} on average lower level Q function values for the subgoals predicted by the higher policy.
+High Q-values imply that the lower policy expects high returns for the predicted subgoals.
+Such subgoals are feasible and induce optimal lower primitive behavior.
+Figure~\ref{fig:non_st_q_ablation} (Row 2) shows that \texttt{DIPPER} consistently leads to large Qvalues, showing that it produces subgoals with high predicted returns, indicating feasibility, and thus directly addressing both \textbf{(C1)} and \textbf{(C2)}.

-\subsection{What is the impact of our design choices?}
+\textbf{(3) What is the impact of our design choices?}

 We perform ablations to analyze our design choices.
 We first analyze the effect of varying regularization weight $\lambda$ hyper-parameter in Appendix~\ref{appendix:additional_ablations} Figure~\ref{fig:ablation_lambda}. $\lambda$ controls the strength of primitive regularization: if \(\lambda\) is too small, we lose the benefits of primitive regularization leading to infeasible subgoals prediction.
-Conversely, if \(\lambda\) is too large, the higher-level policy might fail to achieve the final goal by repeatedly predicting trivial subgoals.
+Conversely, if \(\lambda\) is too large, the higher-level policy fails to achieve the final goal by repeatedly predicting trivial subgoals.
 We also analyze the effect of varying $\beta$ hyper-parameter in Appendix~\ref{appendix:additional_ablations} Figure~\ref{fig:ablation_alpha}.
 Excessive $\beta$ causes over-exploration, preventing optimal subgoal prediction; whereas insufficient $\beta$ limits exploration, risking suboptimal predictions.